srlee010/readme/README.md

 - 👋 Hi, I’m Sora Lee!
-- 👀 I’m interested in studying computer science.
+- 👀 I’m interested in studying iOS and computer science.
 - 🌱 I’m currently learning iOS Swift Language and will make application.
 - 💞️ I would like to be a iOS Developer who shares good effects on society.
 - 📫 How to reach me ... srlee010@gmail.com